wp-plugins/gallery-bank/readme.txt

 1. Gallery Bank Dashboard Page
 2. Add New Album
-3. Locating Shortcode Editor
-4. How to create Shortcode using Shortcode Editor.
+3. How to create Shortcode using Shortcode Editor.
-5. Displaying Images using Masonry Layout
+4. Displaying Images using Masonry Layout
-6. Displaying Images using Thumbnails Layout
+5. Displaying Images using Thumbnails Layout
-7. Opening Image of the Album in Lightbox.
+6. Opening Image of the Album in Lightbox.

 == Changelog ==